 Apply

-We have again taken the difficult decision to continue the suspension of the 2022/23 County Ticket scheme as it is not seen as a cost-effective option for students this year.
+We have continued the suspension of the 2023 County Ticket scheme for 2023/24 as it is no longer seen as a cost-effective option for students this year.

-Ticketing technology has advanced, with more options for contactless payments and tickets through an App available on college services from Autumn 2022.
+Ticketing technology has advanced, with more options for contactless payments and tickets through an App available on college services from Autumn 2023.
 Operators have introduced more ticket options, which are more flexible and cost-effective, to meet the needs of students.
 These can be purchased on and off the bus.
+There is also the government £2 fare scheme currently in place.

-For students who need to use public transport from September, purchasing tickets directly from the bus operator would be the most flexible and cost-effective option under the current circumstances.
+For students who need to use public transport from September, purchasing tickets directly from the bus operator would be the most flexible and cost-effective option.
 Bus operators will continue to offer discounted student tickets and for further information, please refer to our Post-16 Transport Policy.

 For students attending a sixth form school and wishing to travel on a contracted school bus for the next academic year, there is the option of applying for a paid seat on the contracted school bus, where there is space available.